Burning Man cancels 2021 festival in northern Nevada desert - WTMJ

 Associated Press

 RENO, Nev.
-(AP) — Burning Man organizers announced Tuesday they are canceling this summer’s annual counter-culture festival in the Nevada desert for the second year in a row due to the COVID-19 pandemic.
+(AP) — Burning Man organizers announced Tuesday they are canceling this summer’s annual counter-culture festival in the Nevada desert for the second year in a row because of the COVID-19 pandemic.

-The San Francisco-based group posted a video on its web site that said there are too many uncertainties to resolve in time to hold the event as scheduled Aug.
-26-Sept.
+The San Francisco-based group posted a video on its website that said there are too many uncertainties to resolve in time to hold the event as scheduled Aug.
+26 to Sept.
 3 in the Black Rock Desert 100 miles (160 kilometers) north of Reno.

 Burning Man CEO Marian Goodell said the “difficult decision” is “based on the best information available to us.”